DBS Checks & Criminal Record Checks Register Now Care Check...Read More

 Organisations that offer care services have a duty of care to those they are working with, particularly if they fall within a vulnerable group.
 Therefore, they must be rigorous in their checks to ensure that no employees pose a risk.

 If you’ve always dreamed of being a care worker but have a criminal record, you may be wondering what your chances of success are.
-The short answer to that question is that you are not automatically disqualified from working in the care industry simply because you have criminal activity recorded against you.
+The short answer to that question is that you are not automatically disqualified from offering care services simply because you have criminal activity recorded against you.

 To be refused a role as a care worker based on your history, the crime must be relevant to the position.
 Your potential employer will have to consider how long ago the crime took place, whether you have been involved in criminal activity since and whether you are deemed to be a risk to those you are working with.